Switch Mode

 “……”

-“The way you look at S8A152… You’re secretly dating him, aren’t you?”
+“That look in your eyes when you were watching S8A152… You’re secretly dating him, aren’t you?”

-Lee Seo-rim continued earnestly.
+Lee Seo-rim continued seriously.

 “C-Cute…?”

-“This might sound absurd, but…”
+“It might sound ridiculous, but…”

-“Don’t be afraid.”
+“Don’t be afraid of them.”

 “Don’t be afraid…”